Skip to main content

 Writing for PS since 2002

-Joseph S. Nye, Jr., a professor at Harvard University and a former US assistant secretary of defense, is the author, most recently, of Do Morals Matter?
-Presidents and Foreign Policy from FDR to Trump (Oxford University Press, 2020).
+Joseph S. Nye, Jr., Professor Emeritus at Harvard University, is a former US assistant secretary of defense and the author of Do Morals Matter?
+Presidents and Foreign Policy from FDR to Trump (Oxford University Press, 2020) and A Life in the American Century (Polity Press, 2024).

 15. Hamid Narjisse